-The publication of this PIA also demonstrates DOT's commitment to provide transparency about its privacy practices to examinees who use ATLAS Aviation.
+The publication of this PIA also demonstrates DOT's commitment to providing transparency about its privacy practices to examinees who use ATLAS Aviation for their knowledge testing.
 The FAA.gov website has information about the testing requirement.
-Additionally, there was a change management campaign that provided examinees with information about test requirements.

 Individual Participation and Redress